smartdevicelink/sdl_evolution/proposals/XXXX-handle-scenario-where-no-valid-cert-is-available.md

 After a failed PTU attempt, Core will finish all pending handshakes as failures.

 The proposed solution was selected because it more directly addresses the issue by defining a maximum time any start service request may be awaiting certificates.

-#### Reply to pending Start Service requests on every PTU Retry

-This would be the same as the above solution but without the INI parameter, instead taking action every time `PolicyManagerImpl::OnPTUIterationTimeout` is called.